-The following features are adopted:
+The following requirements are adopted:

 1. The allocations for M&E and ME&O activities are incremental to the 5 percent statutory administrative cost cap for AB 209 funding.
+M&E and ME&O are capped at a combined 5 percent with discretion to PAs on the spending breakdown.
 The program funding will be allocated to these primary program activities, by percentage: